rajeevc17/REST-API-PROJECT/README.md

 Installation:

-Import the project in Eclipse
+Import the project in Eclipse.
 Configure the database in application.properties file.
-Run the InventoryApplication.java file as Java Application It is deployed on Tomcat Server
+Run the InventoryApplication.java file as Java Application.
+It is deployed on Tomcat Server.
 Use the Postman tool to test the application on localhost.